 3. What is the seller’s protocol for handling UIN clients?

-For sellers registered under GST who are supplying goods or services to entities holding a UIN, there are specific protocols to be observed:
+Sellers registered under GST who supply goods or services to entities holding a UIN must observe specific protocols:

-• The UIN must be explicitly mentioned on the invoices issued for transactions involving UIN holders.
+- Firms must explicitly mention the UIN on the invoices issued for transactions involving UIN holders.

-• Such sales are treated as supplies to another registered person (B2B), acknowledging the unique nature of the UIN holders’ tax-exempt status.
+- Businesses treat such sales as supplies to another registered person (B2B), acknowledging the unique nature of the UIN holders’ tax-exempt status.

-• Invoices for transactions with UIN holders should be uploaded using the same process as regular B2B sales, adhering to GST filing standards.
+- Businesses should upload invoices for transactions with UIN holders using the same process as regular B2B sales, adhering to GST filing standards.

 4. Can UIN holders modify information under GSTR-11?

-Notably, UIN holders cannot manually add or modify any information in GSTR-11, as the data is automatically populated from their GSTR-1 submissions.
+Notably, UIN holders cannot manually add or modify any information in GSTR-11, as the system automatically populates the data from their GSTR-1 submissions.
 This streamlines the return filing process, ensuring accuracy and consistency.
-UIN holders, seeking to claim refunds on taxes paid for their inward supplies, are required to file GSTR-11 by the 28th of the subsequent month.
-This return includes details of taxable products or services received.
+Moreover, UIN holders who seek to claim refunds on taxes paid for their inward supplies must file a GSTR-11 by the 28th of the subsequent month.
+This return also includes details of taxable products or services received.

 5. Can consulates and embassies be granted suo-moto registration?